Om-Khode/Daily-Digest/README.md

 5. Start the development server:

 In the `root` directory, run `npm start` to start the Node.js server.
-In the `backend` directory, run `nodemon index.js` to start the React development server.
+In the `backend` directory, run `npm start` to start the React development server.
 Open your browser and navigate to `http://localhost:3000` to access the News App.

 ## Contributors